jaidetree/valhalla/prompt-plan.md

 Let's implement the context object that will be passed to all validators.
 The context object contains information about the current validation process.

 ## Task
-Extend the `jaidetree.valhalla.core` namespace to implement:
+Extend the `dev.jaide.valhalla.core` namespace to implement:

 1. Context object structure: `{:value <current-value>, :path [<path-elements>], :data <complete-data>}`
 2. Function `make-context` to create a new context object